zheng0xd/JATIC-internal-docs/docs/program-info/roles-personas.md

 # Supported Roles & Personas

 The products developed within our program support a number of different types of users within the MLOps lifecycle.
-The primary roles that we are focused on are the following:

-1. AI T&E engineer
-1. Data scientist
-1. AI red teamer

-For each of these roles, we have created have created concrete personas representing the role, including their backgrounds, preferences, and archetypal workflows.
-These personas can be found [TBD].

-Below, we brovide an overview of each user type and their characteristics.
+Below, we brovide an overview of the primary roles that we are focused on, as well as their characteristics.

 ## Supported roles